Private health insurance

 How do I add or remove people to/from my plan?

-If you need to add or remove a partner or dependents, please email firstname.lastname@example.org with your CID, the title, surname, first name, middle initial(s) and date of birth of the individual(s), and whether this is an addition or a removal, and whether each individual is a partner or dependant.
+If you need to add or remove a partner or dependants, please email firstname.lastname@example.org with your CID, the title, surname, first name, middle initial(s) and date of birth of the individual(s), whether this is an addition or a removal, and whether each individual is a partner or dependant.

 What happens when I leave the College’s employment?

 When you leave the College, you will be charged for and receive cover up to the last calendar day of the month in which you leave, regardless of when your last day of employment is within that month.